-Here are 10 things you should know about Sir Alfred Hitchcock, born 120 years ago today.
-Not many motion pictures directors have inspired an adjective, but the term “Hitchcockian” is still heard frequently.
+Here are 10 things you should know about Sir Alfred Hitchcock, born 121 years ago today.
+Not many motion-picture directors have inspired an adjective, but the term “Hitchcockian” is still heard frequently today.

 Master of suspense Alfred Hitchcock was born 117 years ago today in Leytonstone, East London.
 Few directors in the history of cinema have carved out so distinctive a niche as did Hitch.
 Here are 10 AH Did-You-Knows: